SabreenaFatimah-git/ebook-bootstrap/README.md

 ├── /E-book.html
 └── README.md

+/assets/css: Contains the custom main.min.css file for styling the project.
+/assets/js: This folder contains JavaScript files for additional interactivity.
+/images: Folder for any images used in the project. index.html: The main HTML file for the project.
+README.md: This file providing project details and documentation.

 ## 7. JavaScript and Tooltips
 The project includes Bootstrap's JavaScript bundle for interactivity and includes Popper.js (required for components like dropdowns and tooltips):